manojsr565/date/README.md

-Hey, this is a basic app to ask a person on a date.
+Hey, this is a basic app to ask a person on a date